 I eventually decided that living in Celebration was not for me.
 Fast forward a decade or so, and Joe and I bought a house a few miles from WDW property – not in Celebration ;-).
 As we live in a planned community, we also have an HOA, but they’re generally reasonable.

 Joe and I occasionally visit Celebration since one of our favorite restaurants in Central Florida is in their Downtown area.
 Coincidentally enough, right next door is a perfect example of the not-so-perfectness of Celebration, at the abandoned (and rotting) Celebration movie theater (the article about the movie theater is over 2 years old but I can assure you that it’s still sitting there, abandoned and decaying).

-I worked in home health care for several years and over the course of time, I had many patients in Celebration.
+I worked in home health care for several years and over time, I had many patients in Celebration.
 So I got to visit several apartments, condos, townhomes and standalone houses over the years.
 Some of my patients were thrilled with where they lived, but I also heard stories about leaking roofs, mold, high prices (even today, they still run 25-30% higher than similar homes in the area) and thin walls.
-And as much as I loved the idea of living in Celebration way back when, it’s slowly evolved to me of being, as others have said, something akin to The Truman Show.
+And as much as I loved the idea of living in Celebration way back when, it’s slowly evolved, to me, as others have said, of being something akin to The Truman Show.

 Like it or lump it, Celebration is a bona fide town and it’s still something of a tourist destination in its own right.
 With the town owners still wielding so much control over aesthetics, it’s still a pretty little place.
 So except for its strip mall near Rt.
 192 that looks pretty much like any other strip mall in the country, it’s a fun place to drive around, just to look at.
 If you’re in town during Halloween or Christmas, it’s an especially nice location to admire the residents’ decorations.

-Of course, I know some people who reside in Celebration and adore living there and will not only sing its virtues, but will defend the area, despite its problems, with their last dying breath.
+Of course, some people who reside in Celebration adore living there and will not only sing its virtues, but will defend the area, despite its problems, with their last dying breath.
 So as always, Your Mileage May Vary.
 As for me, as the old saying goes, it’s a nice place to visit, but I wouldn’t want to live there 😉

 This post first appeared on Your Mileage May Vary